For All Mankind (film): Production

 Thirteen of the original Apollo astronauts were interviewed by Reinert.
-Among those providing narration are Jim Lovell (Apollo 8 and Apollo 13), Michael Collins (Apollo 11), Charles Conrad (Apollo 12), Jack Swigert (Apollo 13), and Ken Mattingly (Apollo 16).
+Among those providing narration are Jim Lovell (Apollo 8 and Apollo 13), Michael Collins (Apollo 11), Charles "Pete" Conrad (Apollo 12), Jack Swigert (Apollo 13), and Ken Mattingly (Apollo 16).

 Title

 The title of For All Mankind comes from the lunar plaque left by the Apollo 11 astronauts:

-Here men from the planet Earth first set foot upon the Moon, July 1969, A.D.
-We came in peace for all mankind.

 The excerpt of President John F. Kennedy's Address to Rice University on the Nation's Space Effort on 12 September 1962 that is included in the film is slightly altered to better conform to this title.
 Kennedy said:

-The exploration of space will go ahead, whether we join it or not, and it is one of the greatest adventures of all time ...
-We set sail on this new sea because there is new knowledge to be gained and new rights to be won, and they must be won and used for all people ...
-We choose to go to the moon.
-We choose to go to the moon in this decade and do the other things, not because they are easy, but because they are hard ....

 Reinert dubbed over "people" with "mankind", the audio of which was taken from a different Kennedy speech.

 Specific views

 Several unusual or memorable views are included: